oasis-tcs/odata-specs/odata-protocol/8 Header Fields.md

-As defined in [RFC7231](#rfc7231), the `Content-Encoding` header field is used as a modifier to the media-type (as indicated in the `Content-Type`).
+As defined in [RFC7231](#rfc7231), the `Content-Encoding` header field is used as a modifier to the media-type (as indicated in the `Content-Type` header).
 When present, its value indicates what additional content codings have been applied to the entity-body.
 A service MAY specify a list of acceptable content codings using an annotation with term